 Work out ‘How’ you are going to achieve it.

 Really assess what is best.
 Not what is best all round, but what is best for you to achieve this goal.

-If you know you will not do this alone, don’t.
+If you know you will not achieve this alone, don’t pretend you will.

 Look at group training options.
 Not classes that are one size fits all.
 Proper small-scale group training sessions that will be adapted to your specific needs.

 Hire a Personal Trainer or buddy up with someone.

 If you need to join a gym (and for most fitness related goals, that would be an extremely good idea) don’t pick it based on location.
 And certainly not on price.